Is Stomach Sleeping Safe During Pregnancy?

 Is stomach sleeping safe in early pregnancy?

-Yes, in the first trimester it’s generally safe.
-Your uterus is well protected at this stage.
+Generally yes in the first trimester.
+Your uterus is still protected within the pelvis at this stage.

 When should I stop stomach sleeping?